Location: Gulf of Mexico, 130 kilometres (80 miles) off Louisiana

-The Appomattox development will initially produce from the Appomattox and Vicksburg fields, with average peak production estimated to reach approximately 175,000 barrels of oil equivalent per day (boe/d).
+The Appomattox development will initially produce from the Appomattox and Vicksburg fields, with average peak production estimated to reach approximately 175,000 barrels of oil equivalent (boe/d) per day.

 Currently, we are the only operator in the Gulf of Mexico with commercial deep-water discoveries in this formation, called Norphlet, which dates back 150-200 million years to the Jurassic period.